temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 ```
 <!--SNIPEND-->

-Now that our data types have been defined, you can now define the Workflow.
+Now that your data types have been defined, you can now define the Workflow.

-### Writing the Workflow Definition
+## Writing the Workflow Definition

 Create a new file called `workflow.go`.
 This will soon contain the logic needed to facilitate the Subscription.